Real-Time Dam Levels

 Catchment & Hydrological Impact

-Fed primarily by the Canning River, this reservoir plays a critical role in the South West Coast drainage division.
+The Canning River acts as the primary lifeblood for Canning, making it a cornerstone of the South West Coast network.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
 Catchment dynamics in the South West Coast are deeply influenced by the retention capacity of Canning.

 Agricultural & Economic Significance